zijie-tang/Spectrogram_WANGLab/README.md

 - Double-clicking over an axes returns the axes to its initial zoom setting in both zoom-in and zoom-out modes.

-- If used on the signal axes, zoom in horizontally only; the horizontal limits of the signal and spectrogram axes will stay synchronized.
+- If used on the signal axes, zoom horizontally only; the horizontal limits of the signal and spectrogram axes will stay synchronized.

 <img src="images/zap_zoom1.png" width="1000">